Background-free calibrated electric-field imaging with Rydberg-state fluorescence and Autler-Townes splitting: Data Analysis

 \subsection{Fitting}

-The readout scheme for Autler-Townes splitting measurements relies on the results of solving the Gorini-Kossakowski-Sudarshan-Linblad (GKSL) master equation from which one can derive that the splitting of the EIT peak is directly proportional to the Rabi frequency of the incident field ($\Omega_\text{mm}$).
-It is common practice to retrieve the splitting amount from the signal by simplifying the fit to finding the separation of two gaussian profiles using the least squares method.
-However, such an approach is prone to oversimplification, especially since the aforementioned derivation holds true under fully resonant conditions.
-As we deal with room-temperature atomic vapors and a system of numerous parameters, fitting two Gaussian profiles might give statistically good fits, but the resulting Rabi frequencies could no longer be directly proportional to the obtained separations.
+The readout scheme for Autler-Townes splitting measurements relies on the results of solving the Gorini-Kossakowski-Sudarshan-Linblad (GKSL) master equation from which one can derive that the splitting $s_{A-T}$ of the EIT peak is directly proportional to the Rabi frequency of the incident field ($\Rabisig$).

-Another point of concern is scaling the fits to thousands of camera pixels.
-While it is tempting to utilize forward fits, it further increases the chance of the statistical approximation not reflecting the true nature of the system, especially since it is difficult to analyze each of the fits individually.
-As such, we have applied a more robust method with direct fits of the profiles obtained from solving the master equation, which is described in greater detail in Appendix A.
+It is common practice to retrieve the splitting amount from the signal by simplifying the fit to finding the separation of two Gaussian profiles using the least squares method.
+Such an approach works well for a typical Autler-Townes measurement, where a single probe laser absorption spectrum is analyzed at a time, all fields are in resonance and the field strength is sufficient to separate the peaks, so that for a Gaussian profile of variance $\sigma^2$, the separation $s_{A-T}$ is above $2\sigma$.
+In the case of fluorescence imaging, there are thousands of spectra to analyze collectively, with the standing wave having local minima below the threshold described above.
+Furthermore, our measurements were performed in a slightly detuned regime, as can be seen in Fig.~\ref{fig:exp_minmax}, where one of the peaks is slightly stronger.

+Under these conditions, retrieving $s_{A-T}$ using Gaussian fits would necessitate more involved techniques, such as forward fits with an additional estimation workflow for recovering the detunings.
+While this is feasible, the obtained excellent statistical figures of merit do not directly translate to a high confidence of the results being physically accurate, especially as hard to resolve minima are being traversed and it is difficult to verify the spectra individually.

+Rather than fine tune the aforementioned workflow, we have determined that the added complexity of solving the master equation is comparable.
+The model, which is described in greater detail in Appendix A, takes most of the physical parameters into consideration and acts as a coarse self-consistency check as parameters can be compared with the experimental conditions.